bnfour/mx-mods/readme.md

 Only for the list (small) menu.

+#### Frame fixes
+This fixes some songs using frames different from other songs in their category.
+This is supposed to be a temporary fix until the game data itself is correct, and it's currently cannot be toggled off, as I expect to retire this fix relatively soon.
+Clueless.

+Anyway, this changes frames for:
+- Anökumene, both EZ and HD
+- Silence To Freeze, EZ
+- Can't it be true, EZ
+- Cipher : /2&//<|0, EZ

 ### Configuration
-All features of the mod can be toggled on and off independently via MelonLoader's preferences file, `UserData/MelonPreferences.cfg`.
+Most features of the mod can be toggled on and off independently via MelonLoader's preferences file, `UserData/MelonPreferences.cfg`.
 Launching the game with the mod installed should create the following section in the file:
 ```toml
 [Bnfour_MenuTweaks]
 # Fixes suffixes for your rank in song selection menus.